Teacher shot by 6-year-old student files $40 million lawsuit - WTOP News

 The shooting rattled the military shipbuilding community and sent shock waves around the country, with many wondering how a child so young could get access to a gun and shoot his teacher.

-The lawsuit names the Newport News School Board and several school district officials, including former Superintendent George Parker III, as defendants.
+The lawsuit names as defendants the Newport News School Board, former Superintendent George Parker III, former Richneck principal Briana Foster Newton and former Richneck assistant principal Ebony Parker.

 Michelle Price, a spokesperson for the school board, Lisa Surles-Law, chair of the school board, and other board members did not immediately respond to emails seeking comment on the lawsuit.
 The former superintendent did not immediately return a message seeking comment left on his cellphone.

+A message left on a cellphone listing for Ebony Parker was not immediately returned.

+The Associated Press couldn’t immediately find a working phone number for Newton.
+Her attorney, Pamela Branch, has said that Newton was unaware of reports that the boy had a gun at school on the day of the shooting.

 No one, including the boy, has been charged in the shooting.
 The superintendent was fired by the school board after the shooting, while the assistant principal resigned.
-The principal was reassigned to another job within the school district.
+A school district spokesperson has said Newton is still employed by the school district, but declined to say what position she holds.
 The board also voted to install metal detectors in every school in the district, beginning with Richneck, and to purchase clear backpacks for all students.

 In the lawsuit, Zwerner’s attorneys say all of the defendants knew the boy “had a history of random violence” at school and at home, including an episode the year before, when he “strangled and choked” his kindergarten teacher.